jcpowermac/hanlon-wiki/Alternate-Pre-boot-Options-for-Compatibility.md

 }
 ```

-This should work to fix most issues.
+This should help only if multiple chain loading issues are a problem

+Optional Configuration - Support for Older Cards

+---

 A last resort option may be to burn iPXE kernel directly to your network cards.
 See the instructions here on the iPXE documentation: http://ipxe.org/howto/romburning